carbon-language/carbon-lang/llvm/docs/Phabricator.rst

 a Google account, or you can create your own profile.

 Make *sure* that the email address registered with Phabricator is subscribed to the relevant -commits mailing list.
-If your are not subscribed to the commit list, all mail sent by Phabricator on your behalf will be held for moderation.
+If you are not subscribed to the commit list, all mail sent by Phabricator on your behalf will be held for moderation.

 Note that if you use your Subversion user name as Phabricator user name,